Jo Jo Gunne: Personnel changes

 Following the first album, Mark Andes left the band after a falling out with his brother Matt and Ferguson, and was replaced by Jimmie Randall.
 Randall introduced a brighter bass sound and helped increase the band's overall volume.

 Matt Andes left after Jumpin' the Gunne, and was briefly replaced by Starr Donaldson (born September 23, 1950) in 1974.
 A replacement was soon found in John Staehely (born 25 January 1952, Austin, Texas), who had played on Feedback, the Spirit album that followed Ferguson and Andes's departure.
 Staehely's overdriven guitar was a significant change from Matt Andes's Ry Cooder–style slide guitar.

 After the band broke up, Ferguson recorded several solo albums, which yielded the hit singles "Thunder Island" and "Shakedown Cruise".
 He then scored TV shows and several movies.
 Mark Andes joined Firefall and then Heart.
-Smith went on to have a career as a session drummer, and played with Spirit in the 1980s, and Boston from 1994 to 2000.
+Smith went on to have a career as a session drummer, played with Spirit in the 1980s, and Boston in three separate stints, from 1994-2000, 2012-2013 and 2014-2015.